Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Coupling Lemma for the induced map

 Thus by taking a large $N_0$ and a small number $\hat\delta_0\in (0, \hat\delta_1)$, we have that for any $n\geq N_0$, $F^n_*\nu$ has at least $ \hat\delta_0$ portion of measure properly returned to $\cR^*$.
 Moreover, our choice of $N_0$ and $\hat\delta_0$ are uniform for all proper families.

 \end{proof}

-Let $N\geq 1$ be the integer chosen in Lemma \ref{defnN}.
-We define \beq n_1=\max \{N,N_0\}\eeq Note that by Lemma \ref{defnN}, if we subtract a ``nice" function from the density of a proper standard pair $(W,\nu)$, then after $n_1$ iteration of $F$, the image $F^{n_1}(W,\eta)$ becomes a new proper family, where $\eta$ is the new conditional measure and has at least $\hat\delta_0$ portion of measure properly returned to $\cR^*$.
+We define \beq n_1=\max \{n_0,N_0\}\eeq Note that by Lemma \ref{defnN}, if we subtract a ``nice" function from the density of a proper standard pair $(W,\nu)$, then after $n_1$ iteration of $F$, the image $F^{n_1}(W,\eta)$ becomes a new proper family, where $\eta$ is the new conditional measure and has at least $\hat\delta_0$ portion of measure properly returned to $\cR^*$.